 (4) direct visual surveillance by approved individuals located within the security zone; or

 (5) direct visual surveillance by a licensee designated individual located outside the security zone.
+[37.49(a)]

+Specific Inspection Guidance

-The inspector should verify that the licensee is able to detect unauthorized access at all times. the licensee can meet detection and monitoring requirements by using electronic devices (alarms), visual monitoring (cameras or direct surveillance), or a combination of these measures.
+The inspector should verify that the licensee is able to detect unauthorized access at all times.
+Inspectors should be cognizant that the licensee can meet detection and monitoring requirements by using electronic devices (alarms), visual monitoring (cameras or direct surveillance), direct control of the security zone by licensee-approved and designated personnel, or a combination of these measures.

-If the licensee does not use an automatic auxiliary power source for monitoring and detection systems in case of a power failure, other provisions such as direct surveillance for continuous monitoring and detection once the licensee is alerted that such capabilities are lost.
+If the licensee does not use an automatic auxiliary power source for monitoring and detection systems in case of a power failure, other provisions such as direct surveillance can be used for continuous monitoring and detection once the licensee is alerted that such capabilities are lost.

-Verify that the licensee has a means to detect unauthorized removal of the radioactive material from the security zone
+Verify that the licensee has a means to detect unauthorized removal of the radioactive material from the security zone as follows:

 (1) for category 1 quantities, the licensee has the capability to immediately detect unauthorized removal through the use of electronic sensors linked to an alarm; or continuous monitored video surveillance; or direct visual surveillance.

-(2) for category 2 quantities, unauthorized removal through weekly physical checks, tamper indicating devices, actual use; or other means.
+(2) for category 2 quantities, the licensee has the capability to detect unauthorized removal and ensure radioactive material is present through weekly physical checks, tamper indicating devices, actual use; or other means.
+[37.49(a)(3)]

+Specific Inspection Guidance

+The documentation of physical checks should be addressed in the licensee’s security plan.

 Verify that the licensee immediately assesses each actual or attempted unauthorized entry into the security zone to determine whether the unauthorized access was an actual or attempted theft, sabotage, or diversion.
 [37.49(b)]